RetroReversing/retroReversing/pages/gba/GBASDK.md

 For using the IR communication library in a game see the  **AGB Infrared Comm Programming Guide** instead.

 ## AGB Infrared Communication Programming Guide
-The AGB Infrared Communication Programming guide is available in both PDF format (**AGBInfraredCommProgGuide.PDF**) and HTML format (/AllManual/ir) and covers porgramming for use with the Infrared Adapter.
+The AGB Infrared Communication Programming guide is available in both PDF format (**AGBInfraredCommProgGuide.PDF**) and HTML format (/AllManual/ir) and covers programming for use with the Infrared Adapter.

 The GBA Infrared Adapter (**AGB-006**) was an accessory that was released 2 years after the GBA and only ever used in 1 Japanese game called **Cyber Drive Zoids**.